Zoom Search Engine FAQ - Troubleshooting CGI

 There are a number of different situations which may result in this error message, and they are all related to the way your Apache server is configured.

 First, your Apache server may be using suEXEC, which is a feature that handles the execution of CGI and scripts and allows them to run under your own user ID (with a number of security restrictions).
-If this is the case, you must make sure that the "search.cgi" file does not have write permissions enabled for anyone besides yourself. ie: make sure you do NOT have "search.cgi" set to a "chmod 777" setting.
+If this is the case, you should first check the user account/group that has ownership of the CGI file.
+See if this matches the suEXEC configuration for what it can execute.
+Second, make sure that the "search.cgi" file does not have write permissions enabled for anyone besides yourself. ie: make sure you do NOT have "search.cgi" set to a "chmod 777" setting.
 Likewise with the "cgi-bin" folder, or any of the .zdat files.
 You should only need to specify "chmod 755" for "search.cgi" (and the "cgi-bin" folder), and "chmod 644" for the .zdat files.

 Even the log folder must not have public write permission.
 The log folder should only be permitted for owner write (eg: "chmod 744").
 This will be enough for the logging to work under the suEXEC security model, because all CGIs will be running under your own user ID.